krother/space/refactoring.md

 In this tutorial, you will perform a larger refactoring.
 Let's disambiguate first.
 What is a larger refactoring?

-In a simple refactoring like in LINK, you would follow the workflow:
+In a simple refactoring like in [github.com/krother/refactoring_tutorial](https://github.com/krother/refactoring_tutorial), you would follow the workflow:

 1. run tests
 2. modify the code